 - Price: Expect to pay 1500 ISK/night per adult.

-- Availability: It opens all year.
+- Availability: It is open all year.

 Best places to visit near Geysir